 In the next section, we’ll share the following:

 New Relic offers both a free forever plan and paid options.
-Its usage-based pricing model charges based on data ingest and users.
-In New Relic, data ingested is the size of data that the system ends up storing after trimming and transforming your raw data.
+Its usage-based pricing model charges based on data ingest and the number of users.
+In New Relic, data ingested is the amount of data the system stores after trimming and transforming your raw data.

 New Relic offers 100 GB of free data ingest per month.
-Once you exceed that amount per month, the observability platform will charge the extra data ingested based on which data plan you are on.
+Once you exceed that amount per month, the observability platform will charge for the excess data ingested based on your data plan.

 Credit: what is billable data ingested on New Relic?